 The Participants: Committed to Science and Exploration

-In summary, the bravery and determination shown by the participants of ESA’s groundbreaking study not only contribute vital insights into space travel but also reflect the intrinsic human spirit to explore the unknown.
-Their invaluable participation highlights the importance of collaborative efforts in advancing humanity’s reach into the cosmos.
+The bravery and determination of these volunteers not only advance space travel but also reflect the human spirit of exploration.
+Their participation underscores the importance of collaborative efforts in expanding humanity’s reach into the cosmos